facebookresearch/ParlAI/docs/source/tutorial_quick.rst

 .. code-block:: bash

   # display first examples from twitter dataset
-  python -m parlai.scripts.display_data -t twitter
+  parlai display_data -t twitter

 Now, we'll train the model.
 This will take a while to reach convergence.

 .. code-block:: bash

   # train transformer ranker
-  python -m parlai.scripts.train_model -t twitter -mf /tmp/tr_twitter -m transformer/ranker -bs 16 -vtim 3600 -cands batch -ecands batch --data-parallel True
+  parlai train_model -t twitter -mf /tmp/tr_twitter -m transformer/ranker -bs 16 -vtim 3600 -cands batch -ecands batch --data-parallel True

 You can modify some of the command line arguments we use here - we set batch size to 10, run validation every 3600 seconds,